Posts

 Electronics

 Motor drivers: I ordered TB6600 motor drivers and I made a simple board to interface to the parallel port.
+Schematics: Layout: I found an old computer and I installed LinuxCNC .
+It seems to be working fine.

 Mechanical Movement

-I decided to use belts for converting rotational movement of the steppers to translational movement.
+Motors: Choice was between stepper motors and DC servo motors; I decided stepper motors would be easier to control.
+I ordered 3 stepper motors from AliExpress: link I decided to use belts for converting rotational movement of the steppers to translational movement.
 They are faster, low noise, and cheaper than lead-screw used generally for this purpose.
 I found a nice site selling belts, gears and all kind of useful stuff: http://www.robotdigg.com/

 Planning

-I found some discarded aluminium framing materials, I decided to make the frame out of that, as it confers more rigidity and more important it is not subjected to warping as the wood is and also I can use it as a basis for the prismatic joints as well.
+The machine would have a fixed frame, as it offers more rigidity, having a table moving in X axis, a gantry moving on the Z axis and a tool holder moving on the gantry along the Y axis.
+A rotating axis "A" axis could be added to rotate the tool or on the table, rotating the work-piece.
+The frame: After some research I decided to build the machine out of "baltic birch" plywood.
+The sliding prismatic joint should be made by bearings on aluminium profiles.
+It should look something like this: I found some discarded aluminium framing materials, I decided to make the frame out of that, as it confers more rigidity and more important it is not subjected to warping as the wood is and also I can use it as a basis for the prismatic joints as well.